elugens/hello-javascript/docs/additional-questions/network-requests/url-objects.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> YYes, we can access the parameters via the searchParams URL property.
+  <div><strong>Interview Response:</strong> Yes, we can access the parameters via the searchParams URL property.
 A property formatted URL string should include encoding to ensure proper parsing.
 URL string parameters should be encoded if they contain spaces, Non-Latin letters.
 URL.searchParams returns a URLSearchParams object that we can use to access the string data.
 For instance, if the URL of your page is https://example.com/?name=Jonathan%20Smith&age=18, you could parse out the name and age parameters using URL.searchParams.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />